-More and more websites are exploiting known weaknesses in Chrome to force "clickbait" ads, pop-ups, and other types of ads on Chrome users.
-In fact, when websites detect an ad blocker is being used, they often serve more (and worse!) ads to ad-blocking visitors.
+More and more websites are exploiting known weaknesses in Chrome to force clickbait ads, pop-ups, and other types of ads on Chrome users.
+In fact, when websites detect an ad or pop-up blocker is being used, they often serve more (and worse!) ads to ad-blocking visitors.
 Newspapers are among the most aggressive of these websites, but other popular sites have started using the same tactics.

 We're continuing to develop ways to block these ads in Chrome.
 The challenge is that our two developers are outnumbered a gajillion to one, and every workaround we find is often discovered and worked around itself within days.

 Look for custom filters